smartpcr/sqlite-benchmark/docs/persistence_appendix_a_sqlite_cache_schema.md

 CREATE INDEX IF NOT EXISTS IX_UpdateRunEntity_TimeStarted ON UpdateRunEntity(TimeStarted);
 CREATE INDEX IF NOT EXISTS IX_UpdateRunEntity_State ON UpdateRunEntity(State);
 CREATE INDEX IF NOT EXISTS IX_UpdateRunEntity_UpdateName ON UpdateRunEntity(UpdateName);
+CREATE INDEX IF NOT EXISTS IX_EntryListMapping_ListCacheKey ON EntryListMapping(ListCacheKey);
+CREATE INDEX IF NOT EXISTS IX_EntryListMapping_EntryCacheKey ON EntryListMapping(EntryCacheKey);
 ```

 ## A.5 CacheEntry<T> Storage Details